Naveen-Arul/NewsSense/README.md

-# NewsSense - AI-Powered Multiclass News Classification System
+# NewsSense - An Explainable NLP-Based News Classification System

 ## 🎯 Project Overview

 **NewsSense** is a full-stack machine learning application that demonstrates the complete lifecycle of a text classification system.
 The project classifies news articles into 20 distinct categories using advanced Natural Language Processing (NLP) and multiple machine learning algorithms.
 Rather than being a black-box solution, NewsSense emphasizes **transparency**, **explainability**, and **educational value** by exposing the inner workings of the ML pipeline.

+**The goal of NewsSense is to bridge the gap between academic machine learning and real-world deployment by building a transparent, explainable, and full-stack news classification system.**

 ## 🏗️ System Architecture